mezei-peter/Stack_Overflow/README.md

 - Users list page: shows username, registration date, number of questions, number of answers
 - Feature to mark the accepted answer for the user's own question
 - Write tests for the service layer

-#### Extra:
-- OPTIONAL: Admin user type can delete any question or answer
-- OPTIONAL: Filter by question titles  (location: main page)
-- OPTIONAL: Feature to tag questions
-- OPTIONAL: Feature to edit questions (limited to the ones created by the user)
-- OPTIONAL: Feature to edit answers (limited to the ones created by the user)
-- OPTIONAL: Feature to calculate reputation of the user and display them differently if they are very active on the site (display reputation on user list page too)

 ## General requirements:
 - Create an SQL database to store your data